SpirosMakris/phoenix-full-stack-work-sample/notes.md

   loading.

 * Move function components in `AppStatus` to their own module

+* Write some tests to verify that we are only fetching when visible, and for fetching cycle in general.
+Verify that we are fetching the data for the correct app, etc.

 * Study the API & Fly's architecture a bit more to see if there's some other functionality that can be implemented in this component.